Pacific-College/uef-bb-chat-integration/README.md

    Note down the API endpoint provided after deployment.

 4. **Blackboard Ultra Configuration**
-   - Log in to your Blackboard Ultra account.
+   - Log in to your Blackboard Ultra Developer account.
+   - Create a new application and add the application key, secret, and id to your serverless parameters.
    - Navigate to the extensions management area.
-   - Add a new extension and provide the API endpoint from the deployment step.
+   - Add a new LTI, placement and new REST API using the parameters parameters assigned to your application.

 ## Configuration